Page-Carbajal/Software-Engineering/ReactJS/README.md

 Now, when you click on the submit button of the form.
 The **AddExpense** component can call a parent function using the **onExpenseSubmit** property.

 The function **registerExpense** kind of validates the values are not empty, then creates a couple of objects. latestExpense and latestCategory.
-Once the components are created, the function uses **lodash** to iterate across the categories and add the values accordingly or pushes the new category to the **categories** array if that's the case.
-It also pushes the lastExpense to the **latest** array so they can be reflected on the state.
+Once the objects are created, the function uses **lodash** to iterate across the categories to **add** the **count** and **amount** values accordingly.
+If there's no record of a corresponding group, the new category is pushed to the **categories** array.
+The function also pushes the lastExpense to the **latest** array so they can be reflected on the state.

-Once both the categories array and the latest array are updated, it *re-sets* the state.
+Once both arrays are updated, it *re-sets* the state.
 This event **triggers** a chain reaction that updates both lists.

 ####One more thing